ELCoach-Inc/react-native-crashlytics/README.md

 # react-native-crashlytics
-A simple module for just Firebase Crashlytics; in case you still can't update your firebase setup for God-only-knows-what reasons you might have.
+A simple module for just Firebase Crashlytics; in case you still can't update your firebase setup for God-knows-what reasons you might have.
 Code is heavily inspired by [invertase/react-native-firebase](https://github.com/invertase/react-native-firebase).
 ## Installation
 Follow Crashlytic's installation instructions for [iOS](https://firebase.google.com/docs/crashlytics/get-started?platform=ios) and [Android](https://firebase.google.com/docs/crashlytics/get-started?platform=android), then install the package: